jozefg/blog/posts/2014-10-17-quotients.markdown

  - How can we express quotient types with higher inductive types from HoTT

-The last one in particularly interesting.
+The last one is particularly interesting.

 *Thanks to Jon Sterling for proof reading*